hw538/docs-cfdnapro/docs/tutorials/tutorial_4.rst

 |

-This is the end of Tutorial 1 detailing the general usage of the ``cfDNAPro`` R Package.
+This is the end of the tutorial detailing additional examples of how to use the ``cfDNAPro`` R Package.

 Check out the following tutorials to become a true
 Pro at using the cfDNAPro package ``:)``